 103-104.
-SECOND YEAR FRENCH.-A review of grammar, the reading of standard authors of the nineteenth century, vocabulary building, idioms, pronunciation, exercises and conversation based on the reading.
-Classes are conducted in French as far as possible, increasingly with the progress of the students.
-Prerequisite, two units of high school French or French 101-102.
+Second Year French.-A review of grammar; representative novels and short stories of the 19th century; vocabulary, idioms, pronunciation, exercises and conversation based on the reading.
+Classes are conducted in French insofar as the progress of the students will permit.
+Prerequisite, two units of high school French, or French 101-102.